Telocracy

 Not technocracy.
 Technocracy says experts should decide.
 Telocracy says everyone decides, but decisions are measured against an explicit objective.
 The question is not "who is smart enough to rule" but "are we producing what we said we would?"

 Not theocracy.
 Theocracy derives purpose from revelation.
 Telocracy derives it from physics.
 The difference: physics is falsifiable.
 You can test whether a configuration actually sustains complexity.
 You cannot test whether God approves.
+But physics alone doesn't generate legitimacy — that requires translation into shared stories that make the constraints meaningful, not merely true.

 Not utilitarianism.
 Utilitarianism optimizes for subjective happiness (hedonia).
 Telocracy optimizes for objective flourishing (eudaimonia)—the conditions under which complexity is sustained.
 A population sedated into contentment scores high on happiness surveys and zero on aliveness.
 Telocracy would flag this as failure.